 In 2006 Väätäinen documented the demolition of the VR warehouses and held a photography exhibition on the theme.

 She found again her old passion for photography and plunged into working with collages.
 Through them she is able to find her own expression.

-Her collages have been shown at solo exhibitions at Galleria Art Frida 2013 and KamiterArs 2018.
+Her collages have been shown at solo exhibitions at Galleria Art Frida 2013, KamiterArs 2018 and at Galleria Rikhardissa in Helsinki 2020, Galleria Rentola, in Kustavi 2020.
 She has participated in group exhibitions in Helsinki at Lasipalatsin Akkuna, Galleria Rantakasarmi, Kanneltalo, Rööperin taidesalonki, Taidelaitos Haihatus and Galleria Art Frida.Follow me in social media: